Yoga-Studio-Receptionist-Sydney

 • Passionate about sharing the benefits of yoga and wellness with others

-• Enthusiasm for maintaining the presentation of Yoga facility.
+• Enthusiasm for maintaining the presentation of the Yoga facility.

 • Able to work in a fast-paced environment and be able to multitask and handle a variety of responsibilities and situations.